Karribalu/PlanMyWeek/frontend/README.md

 # PlanMyWeek Frontend

-A modern React application built with TypeScript, Vite, and Material-UI that provides an intuitive interface for weather-based activity planning.
+A modern React application built with TypeScript, Vite, Material-UI, and Apollo Client that provides an intuitive interface for weather-based activity planning.

 ## 🏗️ Architecture Overview